What I’m hearing most right now is how OVERWHELMED business owners are feeling. It can immobilize us, especially in times of uncertainty.

-Think back to the first time one of your employees quit unexpectedly and the thoughts you had about it.
+Think back to the first time one of your clients cancelled a contract or an employee quit unexpectedly and the thoughts you had about it.
 Did you feel betrayed, frustrated, or rejected?
 Someone else in the same circumstance might just experience a mild surprise, especially if they’ve been through it before.
 The same situation but different experience.
 The only difference is their thoughts about what it means.

-So the next time you feel overwhelmed, decide to recognize it as the harbinger of growth.
 Say thank you to the primitive part of your brain for trying to keep you safe and then choose to adapt, evolve, and look for opportunity.
-Get out of overwhelm by choosing clear goals, constraining your focus, creating a plan, making decisions, and measuring results and iterating.
-That’s how you’ll evolve as a leader and it’s also how your business will evolve and thrive no matter what the circumstances.
+Get out of overwhelm by using your prefrontal cortex, the part of your brain responsible for planning and decision-making.
+Put it to work for you to choose clear goals, constrain your focus, create a plan, measure results and iterate.
+That’s how you’ll evolve as a leader.
+It’s also how your business will evolve and thrive no matter what the circumstances.